yixinglin/sobot-rimulator/readme.md

 ### Graphical User Interface

-The user can interact with the simulator through the following buttons:
+The graphical user interface consists of the visualization of the current simulated world as well as a control panel of buttons with which the user can interact.
+The robot is depicted in blue and aims to reach its goal depicted in green while avoiding collisions with the red objects.
+The buttons of the control panel are:

 ##### Control row